caleorourke/grunt-jekyll-pages/README.md

 Type: `boolean` <br/>
 Default: `false`

-Enable auto-regeneration of the site when files are modified.
+Enables auto-regeneration of the site when files are modified.

 To run multiple watch tasks in a project, use [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch) instead.